Paper Moon (American TV series): Production

-A gentle comedy, Paper Moon was based on the successful 1973 movie of the same name, which in turn was based on Addie Pray, a 1971 novel by Joe David Brown which was retitled Paper Moon after the release of the movie.
+A gentle comedy, Paper Moon was based on the successful 1973 movie of the same title, which in turn was based on Addie Pray, a 1971 novel by Joe David Brown which was retitled Paper Moon after the release of the movie.
 The series was filmed on location in Kansas.
 For its theme song, it used an authentic 1933 recording of "It's Only a Paper Moon," composed by Harold Arlen with lyrics by Yip Harburg and Billy Rose.

 The Directors Company and Paramount Television produced Paper Moon.
 Anthony Wilson was the television show's executive producer and Robert Stambler produced it.
 Episode directors included James Frawley, Herschel Daugherty, Alex March, Jerry Paris, and Jack Shea.

 Broadcast history

 Paper Moon premiered in the United States on September 12, 1974, on ABC.
 It suffered from low ratings and ran for only 13 episodes, the last of which aired on December 19, 1974.
 Reruns of the show then were broadcast in its regular time slot until January 2, 1975.
 It aired at 8:30 p.m. on Thursday throughout its run.

 In the United Kingdom, Paper Moon premiered on September 24, 1974.
 It aired on BBC2 on Tuesdays at 9:00 pm.
+In Canada, Paper Moon aired on CBC.